 Neuromuscular Junction Disorders

-Fluid and Electrolyte losses during the multiple episodes of diarrhea have predisposed Mr. Q to the possibility of hypovolemia and electrolyte imbalance.
-Changes in electrolyte levels may lead to inability of the muscles to properly initiate and propagate action potentials leading to changes in membrane depolarization.
-The most common loss of electrolyte during diarrhea is losses of potassium.
+Fluid and electrolyte losses during the multiple episodes of diarrhea have predisposed Mr. Q to the possibility of hypovolemia and electrolyte imbalance.
+Changes in electrolyte levels may lead to the inability of the muscles to properly initiate and propagate action potentials leading to changes in membrane depolarization.
+The most common loss of electrolytes during diarrhea is the loss of potassium.
 Since potassium is generally stored intracellularly, sudden changes in extracellular levels of potassium causes dramatic changes such as generalized muscle weakness.

 - Stool Micro-biologic Studies- Assessment of the etiologic agent for diarrhea is needed for the appropriate antibiotic therapy.
 Management of this may help decrease diarrhea.
-Further culture and sensitivity test may be done in cases that the agent is not easily isolated.
+Further culture and sensitivity tests may be done in cases where the agent is not easily isolated.

 - EMG- this measures the condition of potentials in the muscle fibers.
-In case that the weakness of has not resolved even after replacement of electrolytes, and resolution of diarrhea, other neurologic and local cases should be entertained.
+In case the weakness has not resolved even after replacement of electrolytes and resolution of diarrhea, other neurologic and local causes should be entertained.

-If the diarrhea has continued to be watery, and without any blood or accompanied fever, symptomatic treatment may be done to decrease the fluid losses.
-Loperamide may be administered to control of symptoms.
+If the diarrhea has continued to be watery and without any blood or accompanied fever, symptomatic treatment may be done to decrease the fluid losses.
+Loperamide may be administered to control symptoms.

 Since the etiologic agent is likely infectious, antibiotics may be administered if the pathogen has been isolated via microscopy or culture.
-This can help reduce the bacterial load, and may help decrease the uncontrolled passage of water and electrolytes outside the body if the diarrhea has persisted even after admission.
+This can help reduce the bacterial load and may help decrease the uncontrolled passage of water and electrolytes outside the body if the diarrhea persists even after admission.

 The generalized body weakness should be addressed by initially isolating the cause of the electrolyte imbalance.
 The specific electrolytes should be replenished.
 In this case, potassium is the most likely electrolyte that may have caused the current symptoms.
-The target level is between 3.5- 5 mEqs.
-Administration of potassium may be done orally and intravenously (20 meQs diluted in 1 L PNSS).
-Continuous assessment of and monitoring of potassium level should be done to avoid overcorrection.
+The target level is between 3.5 to 5 mEq.
+Administration of potassium may be done orally and intravenously (20 mEq diluted in 1 L PNSS).
+Continuous assessment of and monitoring of potassium levels should be done to avoid overcorrection.

-The most important measures to prevent this complication is prompt assessment and replacement of both fluids and electrolytes!
+The most important measures to prevent this complication are prompt assessment and replacement of both fluids and electrolytes!

 - Assessment of hygienic and food preparation practices at home or in the workplace

-- Hand hygiene and toilet hygiene may also help decrease the likelihood of transmission of pathogen
+- Hand hygiene and toilet hygiene may also help decrease the likelihood of transmission of pathogens

 - Evaluation of the food intake and preferences should be considered